fewlinesco/node-web-libraries/packages/database/README.md

 );
 ```

-Tracing is activated by default and you require a tracer to pass to the `connect` method, if you wish to use this package without tracing enabled you can do so:
+Tracing is activated by default and requires a tracer to pass to the `connect` method, if you wish to use this package without tracing enabled you can do so:

 ```typescript
 import * as database from "@fwl/database";